Waterproof vs. Water-Resistant: What Rolex Owners Need to Know

 50 Meters (5 ATM): Can handle light water activities, such as showering or swimming in shallow water, but not suitable for diving.

-100 Meters (10 ATM): Safe for swimming, snorkeling, and other water sports but not for scuba diving.
+100 Meters (10 ATM): Safe for swimming, snorkeling, and recreational scuba diving.

 200 Meters (20 ATM) or more: Suitable for professional marine activities, diving, and high-impact water sports.
 Watches with this rating are designed to withstand deeper water pressure.